nicholasjackson/fake-service/README.md

   SERVER_TYPE  default: 'http'
        Service type: [http or grpc], default:http.
 Determines the type of service HTTP or gRPC MESSAGE  default: 'Hello World'
-       Message to be returned from service
-  NAME  default: 'Service'
+       Message to be returned from service, can either be a string or valid JSON NAME  default: 'Service'
        Name of the service
   LISTEN_ADDR  default: '0.0.0.0:9090'